Diffuse Idiopathic Skeletal Hyperostosis (DISH)

 What is Diffuse Idiopathic Skeletal Hyperostosis (DISH)?

-A condition characterized by abnormal bone growth and calcification.
+A condition characterized by abnormal bone growth and calcification in ligaments and tendons.

 Is DISH a form of arthritis?